 I used Ruscus leaves for the greenery, and just a few wooden skewers and small vases to put these pretty bouquets together!

-With just a few well-placed flowers, a few appetizer pins and a few lucky clovers made from basil, you can put together the most beautiful St. Patrick’s Day brunch!
+With just a few well-placed flowers, a few appetizer pins and a few lucky clovers made from basil, you can put together the most beautiful St. Patrick’s Day breakfast!

 For more inspiration, subscribe to my newsletter, follow me on Instagram, on Pinterest, tiktok and Facebook!
 And if you ever make any of my tasty drinks or treats, take a picture and tag me.
 I want to see!